 I'm 36 & I've Been Single For 10 Years.
 Spoiler: I'm Fine.

-Every Single Day explores what it's really like to be single in your 30s and NGAF.
+A new series that explores what it's really like to be single in your 30s and NGAF.

 “Do you think beautiful girls are going to stay in style forever?
 I should say not!
 Any minute now they’re going to be out, finished!
 Then it’ll be my turn.” - Funny Girl, 1968